draggsconnor/BlipKit/manual/waveforms.md

 layout: doc
 title: Waveforms
 order: 30
+description: Waveforms consist of a certain number of *hases (amplitude steps).
+Tracks have predefined waveforms which are typical for old sound chips.
 ---

 Waveforms consist of a certain number of *phases* (amplitude steps).
 Each phase is a value in the range from `-BK_MAX_VOLUME` to `+BK_MAX_VOLUME`.
 When playing a note, the waveform and with it its phases are scaled so that they are in the correct pitch.
 Tracks have predefined waveforms which are typical for old sound chips.